-2. Select the resolution settings you prefer.
+Select the resolution settings you prefer.
 The list includes all of the resolutions that the monitor is capable of displaying.
 In this example, an HDMI cable is used to connect a 1080P or 4K television as a monitor.
+3. To apply the settings, click the Apply button.